Carl Sagan

 2. Carl Sagan successful career

-He authored several popular scientific books, including The Dragons of Eden, Broca's Brain, and Pale Blue Dot.
-He narrated and co-wrote the award-winning 1980 television series Cosmos: A Personal Voyage.
-Cosmos, the most-viewed series in the history of American public television, has been seen by at least 500 million people in 60 countries.
-To complement the series, the book Cosmos was released.
-He also penned the science fiction novel Contact, adapted into a film of the same name in 1997.
-His papers, which total 595,000 items, are housed in The Library of Congress.
+Writing under his credit comprises popular science books like The Dragons of Eden, Broca’s Brain, and Pale Blue Dot.
+He also co-wrote and hosted the celebrated television series, the 1980 show “Cosmos: A Personal Voyage.”
+Cosmos, which is the most-watched series in the history of US public television, has been watched by at least 500 million people in 60 countries.
+As a complement to the series, the book Cosmos was published.
+He also wrote a science fiction novel called Contact, which was made into a film in 1997 under the same title.
+His papers total 595,000 items and are at The Library of Congress.

-Sagan encouraged scientific inquiry and the scientific method, as well as exobiology and the Search for Extraterrestria Intelligence (SETI).
+Sagan encouraged scientific inquiry and the scientific method, as well as exobiology and the Search for Extraterrestrial Intelligence (SETI).
 He spent the most of his career as an astronomy professor at Cornell University, where he also led the Laboratory for Planetary Studies.

 Sagan and his works have received numerous awards and honors, including the NASA Distinguished Public Service Medal, the National Academy of Sciences Public Welfare Medal, the Pulitzer Prize for General Nonfiction for his book The Dragons of Eden, and two Emmy Awards, the Peabody Award, and the Hugo Award for Cosmos: A Personal Voyage.